0xdefh/0xdefh.github.io/_posts/2024-08-28-OSINT Keywords Monitoring.md

 ### OSINT Investigation

-We collect a huge data pool which we can arrchive and turn it into historical data, which will be use in other operation / investigation if needed
+We amass a vast data pool that can be archived and used for historical reference or future investigations

 ### Control Over The World (Just kidding)